philip-brohan/CEF/docs/CEF.rst

    Time of day at which the observation was made (UTC).
 A 4-digit integer where the first 2 digits give the hour of the observation, and the last two digits give the minute.
 If the hour of observation is less than 10, the first digit may be omitted.

    ``TimeF``:
    Time period of observation (instantanious, integrated over previous 24 hours, ...).
 Integer code.
-There is a table of meaningful codes.
+There is a :doc:`table of meaningful codes <tables/time_period_codes>`.

    ``Value``:
    The observation value.

    ``Meta``:
    Anything else.
 Comma-separated string of metadata entries.
 Each entry may be any string (except no tabs, commas, or carriage returns).
-There is a standard list of meaningful entries, but other entries can be added as necessary.
+There is a :doc:`standard list of meaningful entries <tables/metadata>`, but other entries can be added as necessary.
 Metadata specified here only applies to this observation, and overrides any file-wide specification.